The Royal Hunt of the Sun (film): Production

-Reception
+Reception and legacy

+Critical response

 According to Bernard Gordon, Yordan managed to get ABC Pictures to guarantee to pay $2 million for the movie, covering Yordan's costs.
 He claims the film's reception was "a disaster".
+(It is likely Gordon confused ABC with Cinema Center Films.)

 Lourie wrote "The first part of the picture did not progress.
 Instead of telling the story, it became a collection of disconnected vignettes...
 Actors, probably impressed by the play, acted accordingly as if they were on a stage.
 Some beautiful scenes between Pizarro and his young page became empty declamations.
 I seldom saw such an absence of direction in any other picture I worked on."
 Lourie added felt the story was "significant, poetic, and often attains the pathos of a Greek tragedy" and Plummer was "stunning; but as a whole, the actors did not live their parts, they declaimed them.
 Some changes in the flow of the picture remain incomprehensible... this picture in my opinion is a film in search of its own style."

 The film has a rating of 56% on Rotten Tomatoes.